eclipse/paho.mqtt.cpp/README.md

 ## Latest News

 A new release is underway to fix some minor build issues and missing features.
-This should be v1.2, due in early 2020.
+This should be v1.2, due before the end of 2020.

 To keep up with the latest announcements for this project, or to ask questions: